Legal issues in the digital sphere

-A computer and a good wifi connection.
+A computer with an activated camera and a good wifi connection.

 Having practiced as a lawyer and legal advisor for leading companies in the arts, entertainment and media industries (Cirque du Soleil and SDA/Coscient), Marie-Louise Donald specializes in arts, media and communications law.
 Having herself started her career as a musician, she is well aware of the difficulties often experienced by members of the arts community.
 Thus, she founded the firm Émergence Conseil in 2004.